K. C. McDermott: New York Giants

 On September 12, 2022, the New York Giants signed McDermott to their practice squad.
 On September 20, 2022, he was released.

 Houston Texans

 On October 11, 2022, McDermott was signed to the Houston Texans practice squad.

 Personal life

 McDermott's brother Shane played college football for Miami and spent two seasons in the NFL.
+Both him and his brother are from Lake Worth Beach, Florida.